-Creates a waterfall plot showing the change from baseline in target lesion size for individual patients, optionally grouped by treatment arm.
+Creates a waterfall plot showing the best percent change from baseline in target lesion size for each subject.

 Arguments